ironmanfpv/Question-Visualizer-for-Monocle/README.md

 11. Sign out, close server, terminate node session.
 12. In VSCode, connect to monocle, click refresh to see the files currently in Monocle.
-13. Upload main.py and data.json onto Monocle by right clicking the files, Brilliant AR Studio: > Upload File To Device. (main.py is modelled after Project Monocle Teleprompter for maximum interoperability)
+13. Upload main.py and data.json onto Monocle by right clicking the files, Brilliant AR Studio: > Upload File To Device.
 14. Done !
-You are read to see the questions raised by the students and scroll through them.
-(Please note that you Will have to reboot Monocle by putting it back into the case and taking it out.)
+You are ready to see the questions raised by participants and scroll through them.
+(Please note that you may have to reboot Monocle by putting it back into the case and taking it out.)
 15. Alternatively, click upload ; Skips steps 9 \~ 12.
+16. Refresh > Connect > Upload ; helps you to curate new submitted questions.

 ## Credits/Acknowledgement ##